-Ready for a delicious morning?
 These berry pancakes with a wild blueberry reduction sauce are sure to satisfy.
-If you love the idea of protein pancakes without protein powder, get ready for a happy morning in the form of lemon blueberry ricotta pancakes.
+Love the idea of protein pancakes without protein powder?
+Get ready for a happy morning in the form of lemon blueberry ricotta pancakes.

 How about a mouth-watering, antioxidant-filled wild blueberry pancakes breakfast that's guaranteed to make your tastebuds smile?
 Fork into these fluffy blueberry pancakes!

 Thanks to the folks at Wild Blueberries of North America for sponsoring this post.
 As always, all opinions are my own!

 Breakfast is my favorite meal of the day, and I'm always looking for new recipes to whip up—especially for the weekend when I have more time and can enjoy a leisurely meal.